Can My Parents Give Me Their Home as Compensation for Care I Provide Them?

 Second, if you can show (a) what work you provided, (b) that your parents needed the work, and (c) that the amount you are charging is consistent with costs for caregiving in your region, then Medicaid (MediCal in California) should not pose a penalty for your parents transferring the house to you.

 Third, transfer of a house, however, could be problematic.
-That’s a lump sum payment for services that occur over time.
-It would be better to enter into a contract along with a promissory note and mortgage on the property so that you would be paid when the property is sold.
+That’s a lump sum payment for services that occurred over time.
+You don’t say whether the transfer would be for past services only or for both past and future services.
+It might be better to enter into a contract along with a promissory note and mortgage on the property so that you would be paid when the property is sold.
 I’m assuming your parents have no cash to pay you.

 Fifth, if you are paid in exchange for the work you provided, the payment, whether in cash or real estate, this is considered earned income and must be reported on your tax return.
 This can result in very high taxes if you are paid in one year for work completed over many years.

 Finally, much of the above discussion may be irrelevant if you have been living in the house with your parents since, while you asked the question in terms of “compensation,” your actual question may be whether your parents can transfer the house to you without running afoul of the MediCal transfer rules.
-If you have been living in the house for at least two years and providing care during that time necessary to prevent your parents from having to move to a nursing home, you should qualify for the so-called “caretaker child” exception to the transfer rules.
+If you have been living in the house for at least two years and providing care during that time necessary to prevent your parents from having to move to a nursing home, you should qualify for the so-called caretaker child exception to the transfer rules, but you would still have the capital gains tax issues discussed in the prior paragraph.

 Given the complexity of the issues above and the fact that the answer depends so much on California law and practice, you really need to consult with a California elder law attorney.
 You can find one at www.elderlawanswers.com.